SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   Target= NAT gateway, select default one in dropdown under Target section only)
 - When you create a NAT gateway, aws will create instance in the background, We dont have access to that instance, this instance IP is dynamic, whenever you off and on.
-- So create ElasticIP for this instance and then create NAT Gateway.
+- So create ElasticIP for this instance first and then create NAT Gateway.
 - NAT and ElasticIP is chargeable, so delete after practice.
-- Can we get StaticIP for this instance ?
+- Can we get StaticIP for this instance ? yes but it is chargeble.
 - Even your home publicIP is dynamic, if you want staticIP, you need to pay money to ISP provider.
 - What is VPC peering ? and what is the condition to create VPC peering connection ?
 - Create a VPC peering connection between "Roboshop_VPC & Default_VPC"
+- So let us take "Requestor VPC = Roboshop VPC ; Acceptor VPC = Default VPC".
+- Accept request in the same account and then add routes in VPC.
 - Try to add routes in main route table, if not reflecting, then add explicitly ?
 - If you want only one or two private subnets wants to connect to the vpc peering main road then you can add in those two route tables only.
 - You need to add from the other side also not just one side.
 This is nothing but routes in VPC.
-- Develop aws-vpc Module and test it ? or go through the code in VS.
+- Go through the "Terraform-aws-vpc-module" how we developed vpc and resources inside it.
 - What is tagging strategy and why we use it ?
 - We have Common_tags and Resource_tags ? what is the difference between them ?
 - Why we use merg function in tagging strategy ?